-Climate in Slovakia is continental with mild summer and winter temperatures, snow and rain, sun and wind.
-Although Slovakia is not a large country, the weather can be quite different in the montainous north and in the plain south.
+The climate in Slovakia is continental with mild summer and winter temperatures, snow and rain, sun and wind.
+Although Slovakia is not a large country, the weather can be quite different in the mountainous north and in the plain south.
 Generally, the climate is relatively continental with almost no extremes below minimal -20°C (-4°F) or above maximal +37°C (+99°F).
 Winters are more severe in mountains, where the snow lasts the whole winter until March or even April and the night temperatures go down to -20°C or rarely even lower.
 Bratislava and Southern Slovakia is the warmest region.
 In summer, the temperatures may rise up to +30°C, on sunny and hot days even up to 35-37°C. There may be warm nights with temperatures above 20°C. Spring and autumn are something in between.
 It may rain at any time of the year and at any place.

 Population and Religion

 The total number of inhabitants is 5,4 mil. (women with 51,5% share).
-Apart from Slovaks there are Hungarians, Czechs and other nationalities living together in Slovakia.
-Slovakia is traditionaly a religious country.
+Apart from Slovaks, there are Hungarians, Czechs and other nationalities living together in Slovakia.
+Slovakia is traditionally a religious country.
 The first Christian bishopric was established in the 9th century in Nitra.
 The majority of people declare their affiliation to the Roman-Catholic Church.
 Other registered churches are Evangelical Church of Augsburg Confession, Greek Catholic Church, Reformed Christian, Orthodox, Jewish and others.

 Present-day Slovakia was settled by old Slavic tribes around the 6th century.
 The first state formation - the Great Moravian Empire - appeared in the 9th century.
 In 907, the Germans and the Magyars conquered the Moravian state, and the Slavs fell under Hungarian rule from the 10th century up until 1918.
-When the Habsburg-ruled empire collapsed after the World War I in 1918, the Slovaks joined the Czech lands of Bohemia, Moravia, and part of Silesia to form the new joint state of Czechoslovakia.
+When the Habsburg-ruled empire collapsed after World War I in 1918, the Slovaks joined the Czech lands of Bohemia, Moravia, and part of Silesia to form the new joint state of Czechoslovakia.
 Shortly after the“Velvet Revolution” in 1989 the Czechoslovak Socialist Republic split into two and the Slovak Republic came into existence on Jan.
 1, 1993.
-In 2004, Slovakia joined the EU and NATO .
+In 2004, Slovakia joined the EU and NATO.
 In May 2005 it ratified the EU constitution and adopted the Euro currency in 2009.